eSolia/help.esolia.pro/src/prodb/prodb-security-controls_en.md

 The user will be prompted to change their password, if today's date is past the calculated expiration date.

 **Note:** A password change can be forced by finding the user in the _All Users_ list, and setting the "Must Change Password" flag in that user's settings.
 PROdb will request the password change on next sign-in. {.tip}

+## Password History

+Selecting "Enforce password history" causes the system to disallow re-use of any passwords used in the past.

 ## Failed sign-ins